lesyasirotko63/techassigment/README.md

 Arguments:

 -   `.` specifies the build context (the current directory).
--   `-f docker/application/Dockerfile` points to the Dockerfile location.
+-   `-f docker/application/Dockerfile` points to Dockerfile location.
 -   `-t exampleapp` tags the image as `exampleapp`.

-### Step 5: Verify the Docker Image
+### Step 5: Verify Docker Image

 Once the build process is complete, Docker image needed to be verified: